davidjosearaujo/mc/second-year/first-semester/SQ/01-paper-presentation/presentation.md

 David Araújo (93444)

 <!--
 This paper explores NTT's efforts to develop quantum system architectures under the IOWN initiative, focusing on ultra-fast, large-scale processing for applications like Digital Twin Computing.
-It addresses challenges in scalability, error correction, and integrating quantum systems, such as Ising machines and FTQCs, with classical computing to unlock quantum computing's potential.
+It addresses challenges in scalability, error correction, and integrating quantum systems, such as Ising machines and fault tolerant quantum computers, with classical computing to unlock quantum computing's potential.
 -->

 ---